surjit/jpauli.github.io/_carew/posts/2015-07-08-php-closures.md

 	$f();

 This will work, because the default ``zend_std_get_closure()`` handler is added to every class not telling something else, so it is added to every userland class (class designed using the PHP language).
-It can be different when designing extensions, here, we can change this default handler to provide another one of ours.
+It can be different when designing PHP extensions, where in we can change this default handler to provide another one of ours.

 For real PHP anonymous functions to work, there needs to be a base class every closure will use, and some more magic.
-Let's have a tour and meet the zend_closure object.
+Let's have a tour and meet the ``zend_closure`` object.

 	typedef struct _zend_closure {
 		zend_object    std;